gbonnema/rabo2ofx-frozen/README.md

   Rabobank starts using a serialnumber that is unique per account.

 * The file assumes each account is a checking account.
 This may not be true for all your accounts, but the program has no way of knowing this.
-There is no configuration data.

 * The default directory is ofx.
-If you want to change this, look for default=ofx in the source code.
+You can specify a different directory in the argument '-d'.
+The default for HomeBank is `ofx_hb`.

 * Some of the OFX entered data is fake, like signon-data and at the end of each account balance amount or balance date.
 There is no question of any logon session going on, but the OFX file needs